xlcteam/Motor/README.md

 where `13` is  the direction pin and `11` is the PWM pin on Ardumoto.

+If you are using new type of driver (made by XLC Team) you have to add one more argument, so the library know that you are not using old driver.

+    Motor motorA = Motor(13, 11, true);

+where `13` and `11` are pwm pins on Arduino

 Next thing you might want to do is to move the motor.
 This can be done this way

 	motorA.go(200);